parkerharmon/GVSU-CIS350-Locale-Lasers/README.md

-# Team Name
-Locale Lasers
+# Locale Lasers

-Project description (~1 paragraph)
+## Project description
 We will be developing a rogue like game within python.
+It will be a top down 2D turn-based game where you have to fight your way through dungeons until the end.

 ## Team Members and Roles